Skip to main content

 2. Activities as a performer, such as actor, model, voice actor, TV talent, etc. (However, the scope of the exclusive management of the ‘Company (Promoter)’ shall be separately agreed upon by the ‘Company (Promoter)’ and the ‘Artist (Singer)’)

-3. Other activities that are closely relevant to activities such as items 1 or 2 above or separately agreed upon by the 'Company (Promoter)' and the 'Artist (Singer)' as creative activities such as literature and art.
+3. Other activities closely relevant to activities such as items 1 or 2 above or separately agreed upon by the ‘Company (Promoter)’ and the ‘Artist (Singer)’ as creative activities such as literature and art.

 ② The media for the “Artists’ (Singers’)” popular culture and artistic services shall be as follows.